-Melanie RiffeeMelanie Riffee (Corps de ballet) had her early ballet instruction with Oleg Tupine and Tania Rousseau in Virginia, and went on to train on scholarship at The Washington School of Ballet, Maryland Youth Ballet, and Boston Ballet School.
-She attended Exploring Ballet with Suzanne Farrell in 2007 and 2008.
+Melanie RiffeeMelanie Riffee (Corps de Ballet) had her early ballet instruction with Oleg Tupine and Tania Rousseau in Virginia, and went on to train on scholarship at The Washington School of Ballet, Maryland Youth Ballet, and Boston Ballet School.
+She is an alumna of Exploring Ballet with Suzanne Farrell.
+Melanie also participated in a scholarship exchange program with Canada's National Ballet School and studied with American Ballet Theatre.
 In 2008, Melanie joined Boston Ballet as a trainee and became a member of Boston Ballet II in May 2010.
-She danced with the company for four seasons, and also performed on Boston Ballet's Summer 2010 Spain Tour.
-Her repertoire includes Balanchine's Danses Concertantes, Divertimento No. Melanie Riffee (Corps de ballet) had her early ballet instruction with Oleg Tupine and Tania Rousseau in Virginia, and went on to train on scholarship at The Washington School of Ballet, Maryland Youth Ballet, and Boston Ballet School.
-She attended Exploring Ballet with Suzanne Farrell in 2007 and 2008.
+She danced multiple roles in Mikko Nissinen's The Nutcracker, Konstantin Sergeyev's The Sleeping Beauty, Rudolf Nureyev's Don Quixote, and Harold Lander's Études.
+Melanie Riffee (Corps de Ballet) had her early ballet instruction with Oleg Tupine and Tania Rousseau in Virginia, and went on to train on scholarship at The Washington School of Ballet, Maryland Youth Ballet, and Boston Ballet School.
+She is an alumna of Exploring Ballet with Suzanne Farrell.
+Melanie also participated in a scholarship exchange program with Canada's National Ballet School and studied with American Ballet Theatre.
 In 2008, Melanie joined Boston Ballet as a trainee and became a member of Boston Ballet II in May 2010.
-She danced with the company for four seasons, and also performed on Boston Ballet's Summer 2010 Spain Tour.
-Her repertoire includes Balanchine's Danses Concertantes, Divertimento No.15, Slaughter on Tenth Avenue, Valse Fantasie, Ballo della Regina, Coppélia and Symphony in Three Movements, Mikko Nissinen's The Nutcracker, Konstantin Sergeyev's The Sleeping Beauty, Rudolf Nureyev's Don Quixote and Harold Lander's Études.
-She danced principal roles in Balanchine's Scherzo a la Russe and August Bournonville's Konservatoriet.
-She joined The Suzanne Farrell Ballet in 2012
+She danced multiple roles in Mikko Nissinen's The Nutcracker, Konstantin Sergeyev's The Sleeping Beauty, Rudolf Nureyev's Don Quixote, and Harold Lander's Études.
+Melanie originated roles in Jorma Elo's One Concerto and Yury Yanowsky's The Eighth Layer.
+Melanie joined The Suzanne Farrell Ballet in 2012.
+Her repertoire includes Balanchine's Episodes, Jewels, Danses Concertantes, Divertimento No.15, Slaughter on Tenth Avenue, Valse Fantaisie, Ballo della Regina, Coppélia, and Symphony in Three Movements.
+She also danced principal roles in Balanchine's Scherzo a la Russe and August Bournonville's Konservatoriet.

 What is your favorite role to dance and why?